How Much Walking Does a Chihuahua Need? [Exercise Guide]

 How Much Exercise Do Chihuahuas Need?

 The amount of time needed varies depending on your pup’s age and activity levels.
-For instance, if you have a fit dog who can practically run around the block three times, you can increase this amount.

-Puppies should only exercise 20 minutes or less each day broken up into short spurts.
 Too much exercise at such a young age can damage their growth plates, which aren’t fully calcified yet.

 How Much Walking Does a Chihuahua Need?

-Ideally, you should walk an adult Chihuahua twice a day.
-Since Chihuahuas are so small, it’s best to break the 30 minutes of daily exercise into two 15-minute walks.
+Since Chihuahuas are so small, it’s best to break the 30 minutes of daily exercise into two 15-minute walks

-This will help your chihuahua recover between walks while staying healthy and happy.
+This will help your Chihuahua recover between walks while staying healthy and happy.

 If you are unable to walk your dog twice a day, one walk is better than nothing.
-Try to break it up into two walks the next day!

 Unfortunately, saving a super long walk for the end of the week will not cut it.
-They need exercise daily.

 How Far Can Can You Walk A Chihuahua?